 accounts for these.
 The contracts and fees of these businesses are even more rigorous.

 What are the high-risk products?

-As explained above, high-risk products and services a business offers are one of the most important factors that place it in a high-risk category.
-Products and industries that are usually flagged high risk by processors include:
+As explained above, the products and services a business offers is one of the most important factors that place it in a high-risk category.
+Products and industries that are automatically flagged as high-risk by processors include:

 - Online gambling, casinos, and gaming